-e or [:] irst al nts Mathema tics Physical Sc ience APS NSC/IEB AS Level NSC/IEB AS Level NSC/IEB AS Level 5 С 5 С 5 C 32
+e or [:] irst al nts Mathema tics Physical Sc iences APS NSC/IEB AS Level NSC/IEB AS Level NSC/IEB AS Level 5 С 5 С 5 C 32

 Cambridge A level candidates who obtained at least a D in the required subjects, will be considered for admission.
+Students in the Cambridge system must offer both Physics AND Chemistry with performance at the level specified for NSC Physical Sciences in the table above.

 International Baccalaureate (IB) HL candidates who obtained at least a 4 in the required subjects, will be considered for admission.
+Students in the IB system must offer both Physics AND Chemistry with performance at the level specified for NSC Physical Sciences in the table above.